From the confluent Heun equation to a new factorized and resummed gravitational waveform for circularized, nonspinning, compact binaries: Comparable-mass binaries

 where we defined $k\equiv m\Omega$.
 Let us recall that Ref.~\cite{Damour:2008gu} introduced the use of $\hhk$ to promote the tail factor found in the test-mass to the comparable mass case in order to take into account tail effects linked to the propagation of the multipolar wave in a Schwarzschild background of mass $M_{\rm ADM}=E_{\rm real}$~\cite{Damour:2008gu,Faye:2014fra}.
 In the equations above we follow precisely the same rationale to rise our new test-mass tail factor to the comparable mass case.
 Similarly, the test-mass transcendental factors now read

 We are now left to determine the residual amplitudes and phases in Eq.~\eqref{eq:hlm_com}.
 We do so by factoring out the PN-expanded waveform multipole by multipole.
-For the $\ell=m=2$ multipole it is fully known at 4PN accuracy~\cite{Blanchet:2022vsm,Blanchet:2023sbv,Blanchet:2023bwj}, while subdominant modes are known up to (global) 3PN accuracy~\cite{Blanchet:2008je,Faye:2014fra,Henry:2021cek}.
+For the $\ell=m=2$ multipole it is fully known at 4PN accuracy~\cite{Marchand:2020fpt,Larrouturou:2021dma,Larrouturou:2021gqo,Trestini:2022tot,Blanchet:2022vsm,Trestini:2023wwg,Blanchet:2023sbv,Blanchet:2023bwj}, while subdominant modes are known up to (global) 3.5PN accuracy~\cite{Blanchet:2008je,Faye:2014fra,Henry:2021cek,Henry:2022ccf}.
 For convenience the analytically known PN-expanded $\hat{h}_\lm$'s are listed in Appendix~\ref{app:PN_exp_hhat}.
 Because of the global 4PN accuracy of the train waveform, in the factorization we only have to take into account the external tail $T_\lm$, since the internal one starts at 5PN order.
 Furthermore, since the denominator of Eq.~\eqref{eq:T_comp_mass} contributes from 6PN, we don't need to consider it, so in the following we are going to denote as $T_{\lm}$ only $\Gamma(2 \ell +2)/\Gamma(\ell-1) T^{1,\rm log}_{\lm} T^{1,\rm trnsc}_{\lm}$.
-We report here explicitly the factorization of the $\ell=m=2$ mode, while all others, up to the currently known $\ell=5$ ones, are listed in Appendix\ref{app:rholm_flm_PN}.
-The $\ell=m=2$ PN-correcting factor at 4PN accuracy, expressed in radiative coordinates~\cite{Blanchet:2022vsm,Blanchet:2023sbv,Blanchet:2023bwj}, reads \begin{widetext}
+We report here explicitly the factorization of the $\ell=m=2$ mode, while all others, up to the currently known $\ell=5$ ones, are listed in Appendix~\ref{app:rholm_flm_PN}.
+The $\ell=m=2$ PN-correcting factor at 4PN accuracy, expressed in radiative coordinates~\cite{Blanchet:2022vsm,Blanchet:2023sbv,Blanchet:2023bwj}, reads\footnote{Note that following~\cite{Blanchet:2023bwj} the argument $x$ should be half the gravitational wave frequency, while, as in Ref.~\cite{Nagar:2024dzj} we approximate it with the orbital frequency, neglecting hereditary effects (see Ref.~\cite{Trestini:2025nzr} for details).
+We made this choice for consistency with our previous work.
+This choice does not change conceptually the results presented here, though the EOB waveform models of Refs.~\cite{Nagar:2024dzj,Nagar:2024oyk} will have to be correctly updated accordingly.} \begin{widetext}

 \end{widetext} We use the following 4PN accurate energy and 4PN accurate angular momentum along circular orbits \begin{widetext}